LutziGoz/-Lutzi_Goz_Software-Tools-useful-Cobalt-Strike-2/README.md

 ### Notes and recommendations:
 * The Teamserver compatible to AWS as well.
-* To deploty the software on AWS, this compatible just for Ubuntu 12.02 and 14.04(checked on AWS cloudfront service)!!!
+* To deploy the software on AWS, this compatible just for Ubuntu 12.02 and 14.04(checked on AWS cloudfront service)!!!
 * the next url very useful, it will present all of the domain fronthing techniques, include privilage escalations and hooking directly via DNS, http, https what should loaded direct a payload, powershell commands, web delivery etc.
 * for discover and research after injection, you need to use with volatility tool acctually to find and create incident response :)
 Domain Fronthing guide: => https://www.bamsoftware.com/papers/fronting/